 The medal is lost, found and ‘rescued’ by The Royal Signals Museum

 When Michael and Kenneth’s brother died the George Cross could not be found.
-They assumed it was lost but in fact his wife said the medal had been sold some 6 months after being put into his care.
+They assumed it was lost but in fact his wife said the medal had been sold some six months after it was given to him.

 Armed with this knowledge Michael and his son Jamie set out to determine the medal’s whereabouts.
 Within a short period they received an e-mail from a South African advising that the medal was in the hands of Spink and would soon appear for auction.
-On making contact with them they advised that the Royal Signals Museum had also sought information about the medal, which they acquired with Michael’s blessing.
+They contacted Spink who advised them the Royal Signals Museum had also sought information about the medal.
+This was acquired by The Museum with Michael’s blessing.

-‘I am delighted that the medal has finally found a safe home where it will be respected and treasured.
+Michael stated ‘I am delighted that the medal has finally found a safe home where it will be respected and treasured.
 I think it would have been a great pity for such a national treasure to have gone overseas or to a private collector.
 I am a very happy man.
-It will now be on show as a permanent reminder to the nation of those who gave their lives so freely that we may live on in freedom.’
+It will now be on show as a permanent reminder to the nation of those who gave their lives so freely that we may live on in freedom’.